FindArticles FindArticles

 Table of Contents

-• Health and biotech add heft
+• Health and biotech add muscle

-• The funding picture behind the headlines
+• The money behind the headlines

 • Why this cohort matters

-AI and dual‑use tech lead the surge
+AI and dual‑use tech are the accelerants

-On the dual‑use front, Europe’s security wake‑up call is now reshaping cap tables.
-Quantum Systems, backed by Balderton and strategic investors including Airbus Defense and Space, became a unicorn after a €160 million Series C to scale autonomous drones and onboard AI.
-Portugal’s Tekever confirmed a valuation north of £1 billion as it expands maritime and border‑monitoring UAVs, with support from the NATO Innovation Fund among others.
-These aren’t speculative bets; they are revenue‑driven businesses benefiting from multi‑year procurement cycles.
+On the dual‑use side, Europe’s security wake‑up call is already changing cap tables.
+Quantum Systems, which is being backed by Balderton as well as strategic investors like Airbus Defence and Space, has passed a key milestone with a Series C of €160 million to kick the business further into scale mode, focusing on autonomous drones and onboard AI.
+The Portuguese drone company Tekever already has become a unicorn — worth more than £1bn — as it develops maritime and border‑monitoring models with Nato backing among others.
+These are not speculative bets; these are revenue‑driven businesses that are taking advantage of multi‑year procurement cycles.

-Health and biotech add heft
+Health and biotech add muscle

-The cohort even includes consumer‑adjacent and design‑centric wins.
-Framer reached a $2 billion valuation with a $100 million Series D to double down on enterprise and AI‑assisted no‑code tooling, and Mubi entered the club with a $100 million round, evolving from curated streaming into production and distribution.
+There are even consumer‑adjacent and design‑centric wins in the batch.
+Framer joined the club with a $2 billion valuation on a $100 million Series D to double down on enterprise and AI‑assisted no‑code tooling, and Mubi became a member on a $100 million round, switching from curated streaming into production and distribution.

-The funding picture behind the headlines
+The money behind the headlines

 Why this cohort matters